Congrats to Beth Nelson, our 2020 champ!

 The John Hartford Memorial Festival expresses our deepest gratitude to each songwriter who has entered our songwriting contests.
 Your craft is special to us and your music is enriching and enlightening.
 John Hartford would be honored to know how his music has inspired you and us.
 After 8 years of contests, we now have 80 John Hartford inspired songs on our playlist and archives, so please give 'em all a listen and read our past winner's profiles.

-Will, tell me about yourself, what you’d like the readers to know, like age, family, upbringing, you tell me…
+Beth, tell me about yourself, what you’d like the readers to know, like age, family, upbringing, you tell me…

 How long have you been performing?